tigera/docs/calico-enterprise/networking/egress/egress-gateway-maintenance.mdx

     egress.projectcalico.org/gatewayMaintenanceStartedTimestamp: "2022-04-19T15:59:18Z"
 ...
 ```
 Success!
-Our annotations now mark a 60-second maintenance window, indicating when our egress gateway began terminating, and when it will fully terminate.
+Our workload's annotations mark a 60-second maintenance window for the gateway we terminated, indicating when the egress gateway began terminating, and when it will fully terminate.

+> **Note**:
+>  - Adjusting egress deployments, say, by modifying the `terminationGracePeriodSeconds` field, will trigger a new rollout.
+>  - Egress pods terminating due to a new rollout will behave the same as if they were deleted for maintenance - dependent workloads will receive gateway maintenance annotations, and gateway pods will terminate after their termination grace period has elapsed.
+>  - Deleting an egress gateway in a way that overrides the termination grace period, say, by using `kubectl delete pod my-pod --grace-period=0`, will result in the gateway going down immediately, and dependent workloads will not have any time to react to the termination.
+{: .alert .alert-info}

 <br>

-#### Expose gateway maintenance annotations to workloads
+#### Expose gateway maintenance annotations to your application
-While the presence of these annotations may be useful to a cluster administrator inspecting pods, it's not quite enough if our workload wishes to react to terminating egress gateways, say, by restarting its session gracefully before loss of connectivity.
+While the presence of gateway maintenance annotations may be useful to a cluster administrator inspecting pods, it's not quite enough if our workload wishes to react to terminating egress gateways, say, by restarting its session gracefully before loss of connectivity.

-The [Kubernetes downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#the-downward-api){:target="_blank"} provides a means of exposing pod information [as files](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#store-pod-fields){:target="_blank"} or as [environment variables](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/#use-pod-fields-as-values-for-environment-variables){:target="_blank"} within the workload.
+The [Kubernetes downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#the-downward-api){:target="_blank"} provides a means of exposing pod information [as files](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#store-pod-fields){:target="_blank"} or as [environment variables](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/#use-pod-fields-as-values-for-environment-variables){:target="_blank"} within the pod.
 This value can then be polled by your workload, in order to react to changes as you see fit.

 Let's write a simple pod manifest that uses the downward API to expose maintenance annotations to the program running within: